Izzimach/react-pixi/README.md

 ## Testing

-Testing is done via gulp and karma.
+Testing is done with karma

 ```
-gulp test
+npm run test
 ```

-to (re)generate the pixel reference images you will need to have phantomjs installed, then
+to (re)generate the pixel reference images you will need to have slimerjs installed, then

 ```
-gulp pixelrefs
+npm run pixelrefs
 ```

 ## Caveats